Skip to main content

 Does this work with Caddy running in Kubernetes?

 Yes.
-Set targets to the Caddy pod or service DNS on port 2019 (e.g., caddy.default.svc.cluster.local:2019).
-The admin API must be accessible from the Collector pod.
-The Collector can run as a sidecar or DaemonSet.
+Set the scrape target to the Caddy pod or service DNS on port 2019 (e.g., caddy.default.svc.cluster.local:2019).
+The admin API must be reachable from the Collector pod; keep it on a private interface and restrict it with a network policy.

 How do I monitor multiple Caddy instances?